developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 As mentioned earlier, missing hardware keys is a big pain point for migrating customers.
 Enterprise Browser SAP package includes a special keyboard for SAP application users.
 Along with regular keyboard layouts, it also includes a function key layout.

 A function key layout allows SAP users to press function keys from the Software Input Panel (SIP) on demand.
 This avoids the necessity to modify the SAP application to include HTML buttons for function keydown events.
-The interesting part is the package comes with Keyboard Layout designer tool that customer can customize the keyboard based on their application needs.

-To know more about keyboard designer tool please visit {eddy to add link to designer tool}

 Also note that Enterprise Browser keyboard button can be configured to issue a keystroke, or to run a script on dom.
-To know more about keyboard button properties, please visit {eddy to add link to button properties usage guide}
+To know more about keyboard button properties, please visit {eddy to add link to button parameter guide}

 Note: By default sapkeyboard shows numeric layout whenever a focus is set on to an input field.
 Preferred layout can be configured by user by editing sapkeyboard.js file present in the apk bundle, once installed.
 Please refere showKeyboard and hideKeyboard javascript function in sapkeyboard.js file.